Second Corps, Army of Tennessee: Chickamauga-Chattanooga

 The Corps was reorganized yet again after Stones River.
-Alexander Stewart and his division of 6,000 were attached to the II Corps, but Breckinridge and his division were sent to help the Siege of Vicksburg.
+Alexander P. Stewart and his division of 6,000 were attached to the II Corps, but Breckinridge and his division were sent to help the Siege of Vicksburg.
 The Confederate Army was idle for the next few months, until Breckinridge returned.
 When he did, due to arguments with Bragg, Hardee and McCown were relieved and the Corps was again reorganized.
-Daniel Harvey Hill was sent from the Army of Northern Virginia to take command, who proved to be one of the best commanders of that Corps.
+Daniel Harvey Hill was sent from the Army of Northern Virginia to take command.
 The Corps was re-organized with divisions under Stewart, Cleburne and Breckinridge, all in all 20,000 men.
 McCown's old division was now placed under St. John Liddell, and moved to the reserve Corps under William H.T.
 Walker.

 After campaigning for a few months in Tennessee, Bragg was driven out to Chattanooga, and then lost that city.
 In north Georgia, however, he re-formed for a counterstrike.
-Troops from Mississippi came under Walker and Forrest, soldiers from east Tennessee under Buckner, troops from Georgia, Kentucky, east Tennessee and Mississippi under Burshod Johnson and troops from Virginia under James Longstreet.
+Troops from Mississippi came under Walker and Nathan B. Forrest, soldiers from east Tennessee under Buckner, troops from Georgia, Kentucky, east Tennessee and Mississippi under Bushrod Johnson and troops from Virginia under James Longstreet.

 The army was again re-organized; Hill lost Stewart's division, which was sent to Buckner's Corps, but he still had Cleburne and Breckinridge.
 The corps was heavily engaged at Chickamauga, assaulting the Union left.
 After the Confederates broke through on the left, the II Corps did the same on the right, securing the Confederate victory.
 The Corps suffered heavily in the battle however, and was exhausted.
-Hill, as well as many other officers, wished to pursue the broken enemy, but Bragg declined and in turn relieved Hill, Polk, Wallker, Forrest and other officers from command.
+Hill, as well as many other officers, wished to pursue the broken enemy, but Bragg declined and in turn relieved Hill, Polk, Walker, Forrest and other officers from command.

 At Chattanooga, the Corps was re-organized.
 Breckinridge took command of the Corps with his old division under William B. Bate, Cleburne's division though, the pride of the II Corps, was transferred to the I Corps.
 Buckner's division from his old Corps was sent to the II only to be transferred up to Knoxville with James Longstreet.
 Thomas Hindman's division was transferred to the II from the I, and lastly, on a brighter note, Stewart and his division were returned to the II from Buckner's old corps.
 All in all between Bate, Stewart, Buckner and Hindman, the Corps numbered close to 28,000 men.
 Once Buckner left it was down to 23,000 men.

 At the battle itself, the II Corps was stationed in the center on Missionary Ridge as well as Orchard Knob in a salient.
 When Orchard Knob was taken, the Union force under George Thomas attacked the center and broke the II Corps, sending them fleeing in confusion.
 But with light casualties on both sides, the battle didn't inflict much damage, other than damaging Confederate morale.